How Anthony Bourdain's Raw, Unsparing Honesty Made His Demons Part of His Appeal

 Without mentioning Nancy by name, Bourdain compared their relationship to the one between two junkies in Drugstore Cowboy, telling the New Yorker, "That kind of love and codependency and sense of adventure—we were criminals together.
 A lot of our life was built around that, and happily so."

+Ultimately, "vanity saved me from drugs," he said on Marc Maron's WTF podcast in 2011.
+"I was just embarrassed and humiliated by what I'd see in the mirror every day."
+He kept working, luckily, because "there's always a job for somebody who can cook brunch.
+This is why the smell of French toast or hollandaise sauce...those are the bad times for me."

-He said that he quit heroin cold turkey in 1987 but kept using cocaine for a few more years, before he "just bottomed out on crack." ("It does look pretty bleak in the rearview mirror.
+To get off heroin he was on methadone for eight years, then quit that cold turkey in 1987 but kept using cocaine for several more years.
+He "just bottomed out on crack," he said. ("It does look pretty bleak in the rearview mirror.
 But, when you're living it, it's just your life.
 You struggle through," Putkoski wrote in an email to the New Yorker.)

 After Kitchen Confidential and then his TV shows put him on the map, his marriage imploded.
 "There were things that I wanted, and I was willing to really hurt somebody to have them," Bourdain acknowledged.